yakimka/rst_tutorial/l/1_1_what_is_restructured_text.rst

 You can use *emphasis* (italics) or **strong emphasis** (bold).
 You can also write ``inline literal text``, which is often used for code snippets.

+You can play with this example and immediately see the results in the preview.